drageniix/responsive-json-webpack-plugin/README.md

 }
 ```

-## As JSON copier
+# As JSON copier
-If you just want to directly copy a json file without having to require it in your javascript via a separate loader, put it in a folder called "raw" in your templates.
+If you just want to directly copy a json file to your build folder without having to require it in your javascript via a separate loader, put it in a folder called "raw" in your templates.
 It will be minimized and put in the outputFolder/data with the same name.

+# Basic Image Resize Usage
 The following will create an optimized and compressed 16px width "sample.png" and 32px width "sample.jpg" in "assets/images" in the output build folder, given that the appropriate source files are in "src/assets/images".

 src/assets/templates/images.json